-- Are there other path cost functions that could be of interest in image processing? - If so, what conditions do these functions need to satisfy in order to guarantee the existence of a shortest path forest? - These questions, among other things, will be covered in Alexandres lectures.
+- Are there other path cost functions that could be of interest in image processing? - If so, what conditions do these functions need to satisfy in order to guarantee the existence of a shortest path forest? - These questions were investigated by Falcao et al. [5].